How do I become a Disney Travel Agent?

 When do you get paid?

 You will get paid AFTER the guest travels.
-If you book a 2024 vacation and that’s years away, you are not seeing any of that money until that guest gets back from there 2024 vacation.
+If you book a 2027vacation and that’s years away, you are not seeing any of that money until that guest gets back from there 2027 vacation.
 If the guest cancels you don’t get paid.

 You will need a ramp up period to build a client base and then to book those clients every year and word of mouth referrals to grow.
 This takes time and then you have to wait for those clients to travel.
 So don’t plan on being a Disney travel agent and quickly quitting your day job, unless you really work non-stop and have an outgoing personality and sales background.